Renny Harlin

-Renny Harlin (born 15 March 1959) is a Finnish film director, producer, and screenwriter who has made his career in Hollywood Europe and China.
-Harlins films have also a huge influence and recognition in India.
-His best-known films include A Nightmare on Elm Street 4: The Dream Master, The Adventures of Ford Fairlane, Die Hard 2, Cliffhanger, The Long Kiss Goodnight, and Deep Blue Sea.
+Renny Harlin (born Renny Lauri Mauritz Harjola; 15 March 1959) is a Finnish film director, producer, and screenwriter who has worked in Hollywood, Europe, and China.
+He is known for directing films such as Die Hard 2, Cliffhanger, Deep Blue Sea and Cutthroat Island, the latter of which became one of the biggest box office bombs of all time.

 Harlin's films have grossed over $520 million in the United States and over $1.2 billion in the worldwide aggregate box office, making him the 151st highest-grossing director in the global film market as of October 2022, and the most internationally successful Finnish filmmaker in terms of revenue.
-His 1993 film Cliffhanger is in the Guinness Book of World Records for the costliest aerial stunt ever performed.
-His 1995 film Cutthroat Island held the Guinness World Record for the former category "Largest box office loss".

-Early life, family and education
+Early life

-Harlin was born Renny Lauri Mauritz Harjola in Riihimäki, Finland.
+Harlin was born in Riihimäki, Finland.
 His father was Oiva Harjola (formerly Harlin), a chief physician at Riihimäki Hospital, and his mother was Liisa Koskiluoma, a nurse.
 Since 1987, Renny's surname has been Harlin, his father's original surname.
 Renny has a half-brother, Veli-Pekka Harjola, who competed at the 1984 Summer Olympics in sprint canoeing.